Ocampo, Tamaulipas: Culture

 Ocampo's rich past and distance from other cities gives the community its garnish of uniqueness and heritage.
 87 percent of the population is Catholic, worshipping in the church La Parroquia de Santa Barbara, which is located the town center.

 Every December 4, celebration fills the town as they honor the martyr St. Barbara.
 Many take advantage of this time to baptize, confirm, or make the first communion for their children.

 The town celebrates its founding annually with a fair through the week of May 19.

 Local attractions

-Location
+Geography

 The municipal head is located in the city of Ocampo, between the parallels 22º50' of north latitude and to 99º22' of west longitude, to a height of 1.173 meters on the level of the sea.

 The city lies in a valley in the Sierra Madre Oriental.

 Colinda to the north with the municipalities of Tula and Jaumave; to the south with the State of San Luis Potosí and the Municipalities of Old and New Morelos; to the east with Gómez Farías and Mante and to the west with Tula and San Luis Potosí.